The myths & truths of spay/neuter

 Myth: My kitten is not old enough to reproduce.

 Most cats reach sexual maturity and gain the ability to procreate by 6 months of age, some as young as 4 months.
 Many veterinarians perform spay/neuter in cats as young as 8 weeks.
-Contact your vet or one of our high-quality, low-cost clinics for the best time to spay/neuter your cat.
+Contact your vet or one of our high-quality partners for the best time to spay/neuter your cat.

 Myth: My spayed/neutered female/male cat will no longer feel like herself/himself.